1. About fexofenadine

 Serious side effects

 It's rare to have a serious side effect with fexofenadine.
-Call a doctor straight away if you get a fast or irregular heartbeat.

 Serious allergic reaction